sunfounder/pironman-u1/docs/source/hardware/main_board.rst

 To turn off the Pironman U1, you need to press and hold the power button for 2 seconds until the button light turns purple, then release.

 At this point, Pironman U1 will send a shutdown signal to the Raspberry Pi via I2C.
-If you have followed the :ref:`install_spc` instructions, the Raspberry Pi will then proceed with a safe shutdown.
+If you have followed the :ref:`install_spc`, the Raspberry Pi will then proceed with a safe shutdown.

 After shutdown, the configured Raspberry Pi shutdown signal pin, GPIO26, will go low.
-Once Pironman U1 detects this low signal, it cuts off the power to the Raspberry Pi.
+Once the main board detects this low signal, it cuts off the power to the Raspberry Pi.

 In the ``spc`` program, the shutdown signal pin is set by adding the following line to the Raspberry Pi's ``/boot/config.txt`` file.